Life is a series of

 “You do not stumble over a mountain, but you do over a stone”

-With an initial focus on girls’ education, by this time she were sending 40 girls to school.
+With an initial focus on girls’ education, by this time she was sending 40 girls to school.
 However, Laurien soon realized that many of these girls were being pulled out of school by their parents, who didn’t see the value of educating girls, and that even the girls who were attending were not getting much value out of it, because they were tired and hungry.

 Clearly the problem was deeper than just education, and after much analysis Laurien and her partners developed the 5-pillar approach to eliminating poverty: Education, Awareness, Healthcare, Income Generation, Happiness.